DuncanRuns/Hermes/README.md

 ### `[Game Directory]/saves/[World Name]/hermes/play.log`

-> Data related to player activity in the world will logged in real-time in a ciphered format in a "restricted" folder
+> Data related to player activity in the world will be logged in real-time in a ciphered format in a "restricted" folder
 > that most external tools should not be able to access (The cipher isn't very secure, and is only meant to convey
 > intention).
 Then on server shutdown (world exit), an unciphered copy is made.
 A warning.txt file is also placed in the
 > restricted folder to make it extra obvious.